luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/05-mars.md

 The city of Valles-New Shangai sits atop a mesa that will one day be an island, when the sea eventually fills the vast basin of Eos.
 Thirty-seven million people call the five domes of this city home, making this the largest gathering of transhumanity anywhere since the Fall.
 Almost every group of peoples that survived the Fall can be found here, speaking in every language that survived with them.
 Indentures are omnipresent and almost half the population is serving out their contract or hustling to get by in sub-par clanking synths and pods.
 Still, there’s hope that so many of us have survived.

-The New Shanghai dome is an impressive temple of excess, home to the Tharsis League's central administration, embassies and arcologies, and an authentic recreation of the Bund, the waterfront of the original Shanghai on Earth.
+The New Shanghai dome is an impressive temple of excess, home to the Tharsis League’s central administration, embassies and arcologies, and an authentic recreation of the Bund, the waterfront of the original Shanghai on Earth.
 Little Shanghai is a hub of crime and desperation.
 Valles Center, New Pittsburgh, and Nytrondheim teem with business, manufacturing, and every type of conceivable entertainment.
 Covered souks connect the domes together, packed with bazaars, food stands, and squats.

 ## The Martian Trojans